Manuel Mogato

 Manuel Mogato is a Filipino Pulitzer Prize-winning journalist and the editor-at-large of independent news website PressONE.ph.
 Concurrently, he serves as the defense editor of One News, a television news channel under Cignal TV.

 Career

 Graduating from the Pamantasan ng Lungsod ng Maynila in 1983, Mogato began his journalistic career as a crime, military, and political reporter for local newspapers.
-For example, he was the graveyard shift police reporter for People's Journal Tonight and later for the revived Manila Ties under Chino Roces until April 1986.
-He covered the defense and military establishments for the defunct Manila Chronicle during the turbulent years of Corazon "Cory" Aquino government.
-He was also the assistant news editor for the Manila Times when the newspaper was run by the Gokongwei family for ten years up to 1999 when it was sold due to political pressure from the government of Joseph Estrada.
+He was the graveyard shift police reporter for People's Journal Tonight and later for the revived Manila Ties under Chino Roces until April 1986.
+He then covered the defense and military beats for the defunct Manila Chronicle during the turbulent years of Corazon "Cory" Aquino government.
+Meanwhile, he also served as assistant news editor for the Manila Times under the ownership of the Gokongweis for ten years up to 1999, until the newspaper temporarily ceased its operations due to political pressure from the government of Joseph Estrada.
 He had also worked for the Japanese newspaper Asahi Shimbun for a total of seven years covering politics, security, and diplomacy before he moved to Reuters in 2003.